 The cells responsible for replacing damaged tissue are stem cells.
 Stem cells are present in all tissues of the body but are particularly abundant in bone marrow and fatty tissues.
 They are attracted to areas of tissue damage by the chemicals released from the platelets.
 Once the stem cells arrive on the scene they are further stimulated and instructed by the growth factors released from the platelets.
 These growth factors persist in the damaged area of tissue for about 10 days instructing the initial healing process.
 The growth factors stimulate changes in the DNA of the stem cells causing the daughter cells to be different (differentiation) from their parent cells.
 This chemical mediated differentiation makes the daughter cells transform into a new cell type ready to replace the lost or damaged tissue.
 In addition, these platelet growth factors stimulate the formation of a blood supply to feed the newly developing tissue.
 Once initiated by the growth factors in the platelets, the process is propagated by stem cells which may continue the healing for up to a year.

 Platelet Rich Plasma (PRP) represents a treatment modality for stimulation of healing in many tissues.
 All cells heal the same way; all cells require platelets to heal.
 PRP is a product created from blood where the platelets are concentrated to at least four times their normal concentration.
 The platelets are then stimulated to release their growth factors.
 Platelet Rich Plasma is a way to deliver a higher concentration of healing factors to a focused area that requires healing.
 It is this concentration of the platelets and their growth factors that is responsible for the additional healing properties of PRP when added to damaged or surgically approached tissue.
-There are five events that strongly affect tissue healing all of which are controlled by the factors contained in platelets.

-- Neutrophil migration into injured tissue
+- Neutrophil Migration into Injured Tissue

 - Polarization of Macrophages

-- Vascularization (Angiogenesis)/ Reduction of Fibrotic tissue
+- Vascularization (Angiogenesis)/ Reduction of Fibrotic Tissue

 - Stem Cell Migration and Modulation